Independent living and housing

 Entry 1 30

-The learner will develop basic knowledge of monetary values and measures of time, for use in everyday situations.
+The learner will develop knowledge of measures of time, for use in everyday situations.

 Entry 2 10